Diamantane: Occurrence and history

 cover of abstracts, program, and publicity material.
 Congress participants were challenged to synthesize diamantane.
 The first preparation of this chemical was achieved in 1965 in 1% yield by aluminum halide-catalyzed isomerization of a mixture of norbornene photodimers.
 Adamantane was the first, and "Congressane", as diamantane came to be known, was only the second member of an entire family of compounds known as the diamondoids.
 The synthesis of the third member of the series in 1969 emphasized the need for a more general scheme of semitrivial nomenclature.
 The compound was renamed "diamantane" and the third member designated "triamantane".

-The year 1966 also marked the isolation of diamantane from the high-boiling fractions of the crude oil of Hodonin (from which adamantane was discovered) and the achievement of a significant improvement in its yield (to 10%).
+The year 1966 also marked the isolation of diamantane from the high-boiling fractions of the crude oil of Hodonín (from which adamantane was discovered) and the achievement of a significant improvement in its yield (to 10%).
 While this permitted a start to be made in the exploration of the chemistry of diamantane, the hydrocarbon was still difficult to obtain in quantity.
 Diamantane then became as readily available as adamantane and its chemistry could be studied more easily.